DanielvandeVelde/be-assessment-2/readme.md

 - [x] Make a mysql database for myself
 - [x] Add a .env
 - [x] Fix the forms to my needs
-- [ ] Fix the EJS-files to my needs
+- [x] Fix the EJS-files to my needs
 - [ ] Create a patch function and page
 - [ ] ESLINT everything!
 - [ ] Server side test for .png (Every png file begins with 89504e47)
+- [ ] Server side test for changes/removal so it cant be done by anyone
 - [ ] Add more features for a higher grade
 - [x] Never give in to the demands of .gif support :persevere: (gifallery is a horrible name)